 critical and easily moved due to the design of the extending front but at least the front element doesn't wobble disconcertingly like the f1.4!
 I have since changed to the even better 60mm f2.8 (see below).
 Sometimes in recent years

-pictures have also occasionally been taken with a Sony Xperia Z2 mobile phone, but only for static shots in situations where I haven't got my 'proper' cameras
+pictures have also occasionally been taken with various mobile phones, but only for static shots in situations where I haven't got my 'proper' cameras with me!

 Sometimes I am asked what is the secret of good railway photography.
 There really is no easy answer to this, other than the fabled quote: 'f8 and be there'.
 If there is one thing that